Before we lay out the 15 best music download websites for DJs, there’s a couple of things to clear up:

 Why ownership is important

-Whilst streaming services like Tidal and Beatport Link can be great support mechanisms for certain DJ gigs, it’s important to understand these platforms have NOT replaced the need to build and curate an awesome digital music collection.
+Whilst streaming services like TIDAL and Beatport Link can be great support mechanisms for certain DJ gigs, it’s important to understand that these platforms have NOT replaced the need to build and curate an awesome digital music collection.

-To achieve this in your DJ sets, you’ll need an extensive, unique and handpicked music collection – one that sets you apart from everyone else.
-This is exactly why you’ll need to look further afield than your ”average” DJ when building one.
+What am I getting at?
+Well, to achieve this in your DJ sets, you’ll need an extensive, unique and handpicked music collection – one that sets you apart from everyone else.
+This is exactly why — at least in some cases — you’ll want to look further afield than the top 2 or 3 download sites.

-So then, here are our 15 best music download sites for DJs …and music collectors.
+With that said, here are our 15 best music download sites for DJs.

 #1: Beatport (Paid)